1Ridwan/ECSv2/README.md

 - **Redirects:** `GET /{short_code}` to redirect (302) to the original destination.

 ## Architecture Diagram
-The diagram below illustrates the secure, NAT-less architecture of this deployment.
+The diagram below illustrates the secure architecture of this deployment.

 ![Architecture Diagram](./images/image1.jpeg)
 #### Description: